kylenberube/Hash-Generator-PS/README.md

 if (Test-Path $filePath -PathType Leaf) {
 ```

-In this script, the user has the option to choose between SHA256 or MD5 has values
+In this script, the user has the option to choose between SHA256 or MD5 hash values
 ``` powershell
 $hashAlgorithm = Read-Host "Choose hash algorithm (SHA256 or MD5)"
 ```